PitilessPeanut/IncludeDB/README.md

 The database can also be operated entirely during compile time, providing you with a compile-time key/value store.

+#### Javascript visualization
+*algo-visualize.js* is provided and can be run on algorithm-visualizer.org to show the mechanism of the underlying algorithm.

 ## Similar projects
 Nanopulse is a tiny database engine with limited features designed for a niche purpose.
 If you need a more established library we encourage you to check out these: